baffou/PhaseLAB_doc/docs/source/displayImages.rst

     app = IM.figure();

 It displays an advanced Matlab GUI where the wavefront and intensity images are displayed, along with a set of tools, for data processing and rendering.
-The use of this GUI interface is detailed in :ref:`The GUI of PhaseLAB <The_PhaseLAB_GUI>`.
+A full section is dedicated to this important feature of |PhaseLAB|.
+See Section :ref:`The GUI of PhaseLAB <The_PhaseLAB_GUI>`.

 The |c| opendx |/c| method